 Symptoms of VOC Exposure

 Some people are more affected by VOCs than others.
-The EPA says symptoms of VOC exposure include:
+The EPA says symptoms of VOC exposure entail:

 - Irritated eyes, nose or throat